deNBI/cloud-user-docs/wiki/quickstart.md

 ![access_security](/img/User/access_and_security_0_keys.png)

 ----
-If you do not have an SSH key or you are not sure whether you have one, please generate one, following the instructions based on **Windows** or **Linux** in the next [Generate SSH-Keys](quickstart.md#Generate-SSH-Keys) section.
+If you do not have an SSH key or you are not sure whether you have one, please generate one by following the instructions based on your operating system (**Windows**/**Linux**) in the next [Generate SSH-Keys](quickstart.md#Generate-SSH-Keys) section.
 You can import your SSH Key by clicking on **Import Key Pair** (right button in the yellow box)(e.g.: .pub in Linux or .key in Windows).
 Afterwards, your key should be listed on the key overview page.
 In chapter [ Getting Access to the Instance](quickstart.md#getting-access-to-the-instance) we will use this key.

 ## Generate SSH-Keys